 As a result, the issues hasn't attracted as much attention from activists compared to, say, blockading the Keystone XL pipeline: "I don't know that concern is foremost on people's minds," Sandlos admits.
 It's doubtful that premiers and ministers, let alone the prime minister, will rank the issue of Frozen Mine Tailings That Might Leak Sometime In The Far-Off Future high on their sticky notes of shit to do.

-The potential impacts of such a spike on the containment of tailings waste—not even to speak ofthe collapse of ice roads, buildings, and other pieces of critical infrastructure—could be unimaginably devastating.
+The potential impacts of such a spike on the containment of tailings waste—not even to speak of the collapse of ice roads, buildings, and other pieces of critical infrastructure—could be unimaginably devastating.
 Yet in a 2009 survey, only 24 percent of mining practitioners identified mine drainage as the aspect of the company's operations most likely to be impacted by climate change, well behind impacts on processing (43 percent) and on-site transportation (41 percent).
 Until regulations or other mandatory measures are implemented, there's little reason to assume that would change.

 Meanwhile, growth of the mining industry certainly won't be slowing down.
 Lapointe says the trend is that mining is moving north.
 The Conference Board of Canada has dubbed the sector the "future economic driver of Canada's North," with gold mines like Meadowbank opening across the region as the commodity's price skyrocketed in recent years.
 The country's also the silver medalist for nickel production in the world, and the fourth-largest producer of diamonds; in 2013, mining accounted for 3.4 percent of the country's GDP.

 But in the same Conference Board report, tailings management and AMD issues was called "one of the greatest environmental challenges facing the mining industry today."
-And resolving the issue also costs a lot of money: when Agnico Eagle dumped tailings in a nearby fish habitat it put aside $48 million to seal it with a four-metre gravel cover.
+And resolving the issue also costs a lot of money: when Agnico Eagle dumped tailings in a nearby fish habitat it put aside $48 million [$33 million USD] to seal it with a four-meter gravel cover.
 Most mining companies are publicly traded and operate with an explicit mandate to boost shareholder value, so such moves will likely be avoided unless required by law or consumer pressure.

 The open letter signed by dozens of organizations and sent to every provincial and territorial energy and mines minister in July about the Mount Polley disaster implored recipients to "take immediate measures to assess the safety of existing and proposed tailings sites" and "maintain an inventory of sites and review results accessible to public."
 The newly elected federal Liberal government has already shown enthusiasm for facilitating inter-provincial cooperation on the climate change front, and could ostensibly extend such an attitude to the issue of dealing with tailings waste.
 But that's also assuming that such an issue is a) a priority for governments and b) one that can actually be successfully dealt with.

 "If a mine requires long-term water treatment or keeping stuff frozen forever, maybe you shouldn't do it in the first place," O'Reilly concludes.
-"As human beings on this planet, we're not very good at managing things, even over a few decades let alone thousands of years."
+"As human beings on this planet, we're not very good at managing things, even over a few decades, let alone thousands of years."

 Follow James Wilt on Twitter.